Sundance Film Festival 1999 Identity Trailer Series

 His friends called him Bob, his legion of volunteers called him Redford.
 I wasn’t his friend but did get to meet him a couple of times, and have him sign off on a commission for his festival, a rare coup for a no-name guy like me to fantasize about.
 I would eventually be able to boast about serving as his personal projectionist, which was true, at Sundance resort for several years.
 My further boast about getting his stamp of approval to create a three part series of promotion trailers for his festival would be my proudest moment of the 20th century.
 I was one of a trio to achieve that status, the ringleader of a three member team I culled from the depths of the technical department.
 The other two were angling for careers in film, like everyone else gathering up the mountain each year.
 I intuitively felt I might excel in the director’s, writer’s and producer chair for a stint so cool, just another venture I wasn’t specifically qualified for to add to all the others that had somehow worked out so far.

-Redford passed at age 89, born the same year as my own father, still alive and kicking, his trajectory and circumstances far different than my pops, sharing only a strong work ethic and personal beliefs.
+Redford passed at age 89, born the same year as my own father, still very much alive and kicking, his trajectory and circumstances far different than my pops, sharing only a strong work ethic and personal beliefs.
 I like to think of Bob as a father figure, far more influential to my life and career than my own in almost every single capacity.
 Sorry dad, but rebellion, concern for diversity, culture and the environment also seem to have tainted my blood.

 The Sundance Channel emerged near the time of my exit after a decade with the festival.
 I always loved the cover image they used for their initial promotional materials, featuring my teammate Jeff Winograd holding one of the giant reels of film we moved around the city and mountains each year.
 The handwriting on the post-it note is mine, a system so basic and effective as to be laughable!
 Yeah, fuck digital and AI bullshit, this was the heyday of the festival and of independent film, without a doubt!